karakumka/portfolio/Project1/README.md

 For the second part, the following analysis is implemented:
 - The choice of the clustering method based on the nature of the data.
 - The implementation of Fast-K-medoids algorithm based on the Generalized Gower distance.
 The distance metrics are chosen according to the type of data.
-- The projection of the into a two-dimensional space with Multidimensional Scaling.
+- The projection of the data into a two-dimensional space with Multidimensional Scaling.
 - Interpretation of the clusters obtained.

 ### Results obtained

 From the PCA analysis, we derive two principal components that explain 85% of variability.
-We suggest that **PC1** describe trip "size" represented by such variables as "Trip Total", "Fare" and "Trip Miles".
+We suggest that **PC1** describe trip "size" represented by such variables as "Trip Seconds", "Trip Total", "Fare" and "Trip Miles".
 Unlike PC1, **PC2** distinguishes rides based on additional characteristics such "Tips" and "Extras".
 These variables generally represent some additional services taken during the ride (for "Extras" it can be baby passenger seat or toll road) and customer's satisfaction (for "Tips").

 ![PCA results](./data/PCA.png)